Hulda Clark Zapper Schematic 30 kHz and 1000 Hz

-To experiment with many different frequencies when building a Zapper Breadboard Kit, all you would need is the Radio Shack 500-Piece 1/4-Watt Carbon-Film Resistor Assortment #271-312 and a Multi Meter with Hz setting to test frequency output.
+To experiment with many different frequencies when building a Zapper Breadboard Kit, all you would need is an assortment of 1/4-Watt Carbon-Film Resistors and a Multi Meter with Hz setting to test frequency output.

 If you have already built the 30 kHz Zapper Kit, start by removing the 4.7k (yellow-violet-red-gold) resistor that connects pin 6-7 of the 555 CMOS Timer on our Breadboard Kit at G9-J10, and replace it with other resistors from the 500 piece assortment.

 For instance, to make the output approximately 2500 Hz (also written as 2.5 kHz) use a 68k (blue-gray-orange-gold) resistor or a 56k (green-blue-orange-gold) resistor to get close.
-A 62k resistor would work best, but it's not included in the Radio Shack Resistor Assortment.
+A 62k resistor would work best.